 Where will I find violin spiders?

-Violin spiders live in grassland, savannah, arid areas, caves, under logs and rocks, etc. They also come into homes, but not in the open, and it’s also unlikely that you’ll find them.
+Violin spiders live in grassland, savannah, arid areas, caves, under logs, rocks, etc. They also come into homes, but not in the open, and it’s also unlikely that you’ll find them.

 Long-legged sac spiders (Cheiracanthium)